-Cocoa and cashew nuts are two of the world's leading agricultural products now, and when you plant these trees, in the next, few years, you will start making money from them.
-The benefit of this project will also be the more trees planted, it will help to reduce all the bad air from cars... allows the citizens to breathe clean and fresh air, and creates jobs for the youth
+Cocoa and cashew nuts are two of the world's leading agriculture products now, and when you plant these trees, in the next, few years, you will start making money from them.
+The benefit of this project will THE PEPPERBIRD - 2022 | 13 also be the more trees planted, it will help to reduce all the bad air from cars... allows the citizens to breathe clean and fresh air, and creates jobs for the youth